Pyramid Murano Table Lamp

 Period: 1980s, 1990s.

 Other versions: This pyramid Murano table lamp exists at least in a bigger version.
-It was probably made in several colours.
+It was made in several colours.
+At least also made in green.
 Also a wall lamp exists.

 This lamp has lost its label, but Carlo Nason designed several lamps with a similar type of base and with this frosted type of glass for his company iTRE.
 Many examples can be found.
 He also designed several lamps with this “chevron” design for his company.
 His Iceberg lamp for AV Mazzega has also this ribbed design, but it is completely ribbed.

 Born in Murano in 1935 he grew up in one of the oldest families of Murano glass makers where experts introduced him to the most refined techniques.
 In the 60s he worked for the family glass works Nason & C.